aur0rae/Dotfiles/README.md

 # My Sway config

-This is my current working config on Fedora Sway Atomic.
+This is my current working config for Sway.

 ## Usage: